BrokenTek/aboutcarson/README.md

 This is a simple repository that will host my GitHub Pages portfolio.
 This is a simple front-end site that will be a resource that I intend to use as a way to showcase my skills while providing some general information about myself.

+## Description

+This repository will host my GitHub pages *AboutMe* personal tech portfolio and self-descriptive information/links.
+This will include relative information for tech industry employment and collaboration showcasing.
+I love working in a team environment with passionate individuals.
+This simple front-end site will be a resource that I intend to use as a way to showcase my skills while providing some general information about myself.

 ## Table of Contents

 - [About Me, Carson!](#about-me-carson)